preetam25/EE224-IITBProc/README.md

 # IITB-Proc: A Multi-cycle Processor

-IITB-Proc is a multi-cycle processor described in VHDL and implemented on an FPGA.
+A 16-bit multi-cycle processor described in VHDL and implemented on an FPGA.

 This project is part of Digital Systems (EE224 @EE.IITB)